junle-zhang/junle-zhang.github.io/index.md

 ### Research Experience

-- Hyperspectral Imgaing Based on Liquid Crystal Metasurface
+- Hyperspectral Imgaing Based on Liquid Crystal Metasurface, Southeast University
-  - Southeast University, China <p align="right">Supervisor:Haining Yang</p>
+  - Supervisor:Haining Yang
   - Conducted literature reviews on liquid crystal, compressive sensing and spectrometers
   - Designed and optimized meta-atoms for high reconstruction performance by numerical simulations on Ansys Lumerial FDTD
   - Proposed a double-layer filter with the liquid crystal layer sandwiched between two metasurfaces, which can be electrically tuned to obtain multiple spectral responses for hyperspectral imaging
   - Examined factors affecting the image reconstruction performance

-- Circular-polarization-splitting Axicon Based on Metasurface}
+- Circular-polarization-splitting Axicon Based on Metasurface, Southeast University
-  - Southeast University, China <p align="right">Supervisor:Zheng-gao Dong</p>
+  - Supervisor:Zheng-gao Dong
   - Gained foundational knowledge in nano-optics and computational electromagnetics and conducted literature reviews on metamaterials
   - Performed numerical simulations on CST Studio Suite to evaluate the performance of different meta-atoms
   - Designed circular-polarization-splitting meta-axicons based on C-shaped and V-shaped meta-atoms, and developed MATLAB code to automate the construction of the designed metasurface with any wanted deflection angle and scale
   - Simulated and measured its performance on CST and optimized its structure for better results

 ### Competitions & Awards